azbauer8/Liftoff/README.md

 # 🚀Liftoff

-A template for creating sites with Next.js 14 (app directory) and NextUI (v2).
+A template for creating sites with Next.js 14 (app router) and NextUI (v2).

 ## Features